dhonson-lncrna/dhonson-lncrna.github.io/_sources/laboratoryprotocols/rnamini.rst.txt

 * GuSCN is a powerful chaotrope.
 Always wear gloves and a labcoat when handling GuSCN.
 Do not open solid GuSCN outside of a fume hood and dispose of all liquid and solid waste in dedicated containers.

-* Under acidic conditions GuSCN solutions release hydrogen cyanide gas.
-Always use caution when preparing GuSCN solutions.
+* GuSCN solutions release hydrogen cyanide gas when exposed to acids or oxidizers such as bleach.
+Always use caution when preparing or disposing of GuSCN solutions.